OHDSI/WhiteRabbit/CONTRIBUTING.md

 | `riah_input`   | An example mapping file used to create the Rabbit in a Hat outputs.                                                                                                                                                                                                                                                                                      |
 | `riah_output`  | All export formats created by Rabbit in a Hat: as word, html, markdown, sql skeleton and the R TestFramework.<br> These are all generated from `riah_input/riah_mapping_example.gz`.                                                                                                                                                                     |

+### Database support

+If you are considering adding support for a new type of database, it is recommended to follow the pattern as used by the SnowflakeHandler class, which extends the StorageHandler interface.
+This way, the brand/database specific code is isolated into one class, instead of through the code paths that implement support for the databases that were added earlier.
+This will lead to clearer code, that will also be easier to test and debug.

 ### Snowflake